CulturePlex/Sylva/README.rst

 Just in case, first thing you need is to have installed pip_ and virtualenv_ in your machine::

-  $ sudo apt-get install python-pip python-dev build-essential
+  $ sudo apt-get install python-pip python-dev build-essential python-profiler
   $ sudo pip install --upgrade pip
   $ sudo pip install --upgrade virtualenv